 Remaining calm in high-stress situations, especially when you are receiving the brunt of your ex’s anger, may seem like an impossible task.
 But if you practice these strategies, you will be better able to navigate divorce disagreements.
 Best of all?
 Your former spouse will no longer be in control of your life – you will!

 Stressed out over your divorce?
 Our family law attorneys can help.
-Please contact us to schedule your free consultation.
+Please contact us to schedule your initial consultation.
 Start moving towards a calmer, brighter future…today!